MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 AKS Hybird - section below needs complete review....

 Security is one of the most important aspects of any architecture.
-To explore how Azure Stack HCI can bolster the security of your application workload, we recommend you review the [Security design principles](../security/principles.md).
-If your Azure Stack HCI cluster needs to be designed to run a sensitive workload that meets the regulatory requirements of the Payment Card Industry Data Security Standard (PCI-DSS 3.2.1), review [Azure Stack HCI security considerations](/azure-stack/hci/concepts/security).
+To explore how Azure Stack HCI controls can increase the security posture of your application workloads, we recommend reviewing the [Security design principles](../security/principles.md).
+If your Azure Stack HCI clusters will host sensitive workload that comply with the regulatory requirements of the Payment Card Industry Data Security Standard (PCI-DSS 3.2.1), review [Azure Stack HCI security considerations](/azure-stack/hci/concepts/security).

 To learn about DoD Impact Level 5 (IL5) support and requirements with Azure Stack HCI, review [Azure Government IL5 isolation requirements](/azure/azure-government/documentation-government-impact-level-5#azure-hybrid-workloads-service).

-All new installations of release 23H2 and above starts with a secure-by-default strategy.
-The Azure Stack HCI servers are deployed with a tailored security baseline coupled with a security drift control mechanism and a set of well-known security features enabled by default.

 When discussing security with Azure Stack HCI, it's important to distinguish between *cluster security* and *workload security*.
-Cluster security is a shared responsibility between the cluster admin and their resource provider, while workload security is the domain of a developer.
+Cluster security is a shared responsibility between the cluster administrator, while workload security is the responsibility of the VM Guest OS admins and application developers.
 Azure Stack HCI has considerations and recommendations for both of these roles.

 In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.